dmbarbour/glas/docs/GlasProg.md

 For glas systems, I favor the dynamic approach because it aligns nicely with transaction loop applications and robust error handling.
 We can view a procedure as a sequence of transactional steps.
 We can abort a step due to conflict or error, and we implicitly retry the aborted step.
 Risk of rework is a valid concern but can be mitigated by analysis, heuristics, annotations, or caching and incremental computing.

 For my vision of glas systems, I also favor anonymous, second-class, fork-join coroutines.
-For example, `(%c P1 P2 P3)` represents concurrent composition.
+For example, `(%c P1 P2 P3)` represents concurrent composition of P1, P2, and P3.
 All three anonymous coroutines must return before `%c` returns.
 We can also support `(%atomic P)` sections as hierarchical transactions, allowing for coroutines and resumption to be scoped.
-A transaction loop application 'step' may run within an implicit atomic section, perhaps together with a few implicit runtime coroutines. (*Note:* We can also have annotations that a subprogram 'does not yield' and such, which essentially asserts that any 'yield' is already wrapped in 'atomic'.)
+A transaction loop application 'step' may run within an implicit atomic section, perhaps together with a few implicit runtime coroutines. *Note:* 'atomic' cannot be an annotation because it observably influences scheduling.

 Because coroutines are anonymous, the scheduler is implicit.
 Ideally, coroutines are at least associative, that is `∀P1, P2, P3. (%c (%c P1 P2) P3) = (%c P1 (%c P2 P3)) = (%c P1 P2 P3)`.
 This constrains the scheduler, but isn't a big problem.
 Compatible schedules include: always prioritize leftmost, round robin, non-deterministic choice.
 We can feasibly support numeric priorities, too.
 To support flexible scheduling, we may introduce primitives for scoping scheduler guidance.

 To fully support parallelism and distribution, we'll want primitives and accelerators that control observation of registers.
 For example, we can model a queue as a register containing a list.
 A queue can support multiple writers (of the queue tail) and a single reader (on the queue head) in parallel without a read-write conflict, so long as the reader doesn't attempt to read everything available.
 In the extreme case, we can feasibly accelerate registers representing CRDTs (commutative replicated datatypes) as a foundation for robust distributed computing.

+### Conditional Behavior

+A typical expression of conditional behavior is `"if Cond then P1 else P2"` or similar.
+But, without the notion of expressions, what is Cond?

+One reasonable option is to model Cond as a register, testing whether it contains a 'truthy' value such as a non-zero number or a non-empty list.

+Another interesting option is something cloder to `"try Cond then P1 else P2"`, where Cond is an atomic computation that we evaluate within a hierarchical transaction, equivalent to `(%seq (%atomic Cond) P1)` if Cond commits, P2 otherwise.

+If we assume a lightweight primitive to test a register for equality, aborting the current transaction, then a relatively simple optimization (even for an interpreter) could still support if/then/else performance without the full overhead of a hierarchical transaction for Cond when the condition is a simple register test.
+Moreover, we could support something like conjunctions and disjunctions of conditions.

+This try/then/else seems a relatively promising direction, and I've used it before with earlier versions of glas (albeit as a stack-based language instead of register-based).

-### Expressions
+### Virtual Registers?
+Defer.

-It is tempting to support arbitrary expressions in the program model, e.g. for branch and loop conditions.
-However, initially I think we'll restrict glas programs to simple registers, testing for a non-zero value.
-Perhaps we can model 'constant' registers as a special case.

-We can defer support for more flexible expressions.
-An intriguing future direction is to interpret expressions as virtual registers, editable views, lenses or prisms with scatter-gather features instead of 'value' expressions.
-But we could instead introduce primitives for pure calculations.
+Idea: Primitive support for 'virtual registers' that logically index or aggregate other registers and constants.
+Inspiration from lenses and prisms in FP.
+Complicates compilation.

+Alternative: We can currently support virtual 'getters' and 'setters' as handlers.
+These wouldn't be transparently usable in place of registers, and they don't provide nearly as many opportunities for optimizations.
+However, they don't require any extensions, merely a few conventions.

+For the moment, I've decided to eschew support for virtual registers.
+However, it seems to be an extension compatible with other primitive features, so we can return to the idea in the future.

 ### Robust Partial Evaluation